 What is sickle cell anemia?

-- When a person has two copies of the altered gene (homozygous), they produce no normal hemoglobin A but rather 80%–100% hemoglobin S and have sickle cell anemia.
-Symptoms and complications of sickle cell disease may also be experienced by people who have one sickle cell gene copy and one altered gene copy of another abnormal hemoglobin variant (doubly heterozygous), such as hemoglobin C or thalassemia.
-People with two copies of the Hb S gene (SS) and those with one copy and a variant (SC, S beta thalassemia, SD, SOArab) are all grouped under the terms "sickle cell disease."
+- When a person has two copies of the altered gene (homozygous), the person produces 80-90% hemoglobin S, no normal hemoglobin A, and has sickle cell anemia or sickle cell disease.
+Symptoms and complications of sickle cell disease may also be experienced by people who have one sickle cell gene copy and one gene copy for another hemoglobin variant (doubly heterozygous), such as hemoglobin C or the variants seen with beta thalassemia, a group of blood disorders resulting from gene mutations that decrease normal hemoglobin production.
+People with two copies of the Hb S gene (SS), and those with one copy and a variant (SC, S beta thalassemia, SD, SOArab), are all grouped under the term "sickle cell disease."